-How does it feel like to visit Auschwitz and Auschwitz !!?
+What does it feel like to visit Auschwitz and Auschwitz !!?

-Our feelings after visiting Auschwitz were sadness, weirdness and tiredness.
+Our feelings after visiting Auschwitz were sadness, weirdness, and tiredness.
 It drains you and it definitely takes a while to shake the experience off.
 Once back at the apartment, we didn’t feel like going out and instead got some kebab from the cafe downstairs and called it a night.

 Have you been to Auschwitz?
 If so, what was your experience like?
 Would you recommend it as a place to visit on a trip to Krakow?